 Learn more about financial resources available.
-Resources include the Financial Responsibility Statement, scholarships, online payment, and more.
+Resources include the Financial Terms and Conditions, scholarships, online payment, and more.

 The University of Maine helps graduate students fund their education through graduate assistantships, fellowships, scholarships, and student loans.
 In addition to the resources listed below, check with your academic department for more funding opportunities.